sleepyturtlee/ToR/README.md

-# ToR
-# you can only run it when I tell you to ok?
+you can only run it when I tell you to ok?